List of Hotel Transylvania characters: Headless Horseman

+Sentient Tables

 The Sentient Tables appear to be normal tables with tablecloths that have faces on them, but they can float and move on their own when given an order.
 Each of the Sentient Tables are named by their number and moved to whatever numbered position that they are told to go.
 In addition, they seem to understand the mind of the person who calls them and they can fly quite swiftly to achieve what they are ordered.

+Shrunken Heads

 The Shrunken Heads (voiced by Luenell and Jim Wise) are Hotel Transylvania's equivalent to the "Do Not Disturb" signs and are hung on doorknobs, they all say "do not disturb", but also comment on current affairs when they think it appropriate.

+Suits of Armor

 The Suits of Armor are a group of possessed suits of armor.
 They are led by a lead Knight Armor (voiced by Brian George) who reports everything to Count Dracula.
 They work as Hotel Transylvania's security guards.

+Witches

 The Witches are used for Hotel Transylvania's housekeeping and are usually seen cleaning up the mess left behind by the werewolf pups as well as Frank's flatulence.

+Zombies

 The Zombies are the hotel's staff and run everything from the front desk clerks and bellhops.
 One zombie named Mr. Ghouligan (vocal effects provided by Paul Brittain) works as a plumber.
 They seem to have some sense of how to use technology as they can use smartphones and one of them has a Facebook account.

+Dragons

 Two Dragons who breathe fire on the firewood that produces steam for Hotel Transylvania's sauna.

+Giant Octopus

-An unseen Giant octopus uses its tentacle to provide the diving board for Hotel Transylvania's swimming pool.
+An unseen Giant Octopus uses its tentacle to provide the diving board for Hotel Transylvania's swimming pool.

+Zombie Bach, Beethoven, and Mozart

 The zombie versions of Johann Sebastian Bach, Ludwig van Beethoven, and Wolfgang Amadeus Mozart are shown as some of the entertainment at Hotel Transylvania.
 In the first film, Count Dracula had to break up a fight between them and Frank, Wayne, and Murray over the entertainment dispute.
 The three zombies are later seen dancing at the party where they occasionally switched heads with each other.

+Fly

 The Fly (voiced by Chris Parnell) is the hotel's fitness coordinator.
 He can also translate any speech even if it is a frozen language.

+Old Gremlin

 The Old Gremlin is a slow-moving gremlin who is the activities director at Hotel Transylvania.